awwx/meteor-browser-collection/README.md

 Differences with Meteor Collections
 -----------------------------------

-A difference with Meteor.Collection is that updates are *not* applied to the local collection before being stored in the browser database.
+Unlike Meteor.Collection, updates are *not* applied to the local collection before being stored in the browser database.
 With a Meteor.Collection, code will see local updates immediately:

     var id = collection.insert({a: 1, b: 2});
     var doc = collection.findOne(id);